atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 ## 5. Brief Development Team Members

-Meet with the development team members to brief them on their access and other topics covered in the  [Example Getting Started Guide](3-1-getting-started-guide-dev-teams.md).
+Meet with the development team members to brief them on their access and other topics covered in the [Example Getting Started Guide for Development Team Members](3-2-getting-started-guide-dev-team-members.md).

 ## Next Steps